benmiller314/cdm2021spring/plans/lesson-09.md

 <div class="alert alert-info mt-3">
 <p>There are lots of tutorials out there, including right on the GIMP website.
 If you ever get stuck, try their aptly named <a href="https://docs.gimp.org/2.10/en/gimp-getting-unstuck.html">Chapter 4: Getting Unstuck</a>.
 (I've also put some other resources on the <a href="{{site.github.url}}/resources">resources page</a>, and please feel free to suggest others as you find them!)</p>

 <p>Among those: For next week, I'm planning to assign some videos on LinkedIn Learning.
-If you had trouble accessing those last time, you may want to schedule an office hour visit and we'll try to get you sorted!
+If you had trouble accessing those last time, you may want to schedule an office hour visit and we'll try to get you sorted!</p>
 </div>

 ## 3. Visual unit overview and assignment